-- Extrema of
+- Extrema of subject to constraint satisfy

-subject to constraints satisfy - Extrema
+- Extrema of subject to constraints satisfy

-is a consequence of: - The Gradient of
+- Extrema is a consequence of:

-being normal to the level curve , everywhere - The gradient of
+- The Gradient of being normal to the level curve , everywhere

-along the boundary imposed by the constraint is also normal to the level curve , wherever the Parameterization of along the boundary ( ; single-variable calculus) would have a zero derivative, i.e. where there are possible Extrema. along the boundary is normal to the level curve at possible extrema because its parameterization is flat.
+- The gradient of along the boundary imposed by the constraint is also normal to the level curve , wherever the Parameterization of along the boundary (; single-variable calculus) would have a zero derivative, i.e. where there are possible Extrema. along the boundary is normal to the level curve at possible extrema because its parameterization is flat.

 - See here for a great video explanation